The mission of the Northern Area Health Education Center, Inc. (NAHEC) is to improve health and health care through education.

 NAHEC Board Members:

 Eve Van de Wal joined Excellus BlueCross BlueShield in 1998.
 She held several management positions before being appointed regional president in 2008.
-She has more than 25 years of diverse experience in health care delivery and health insurance.
-Prior to joining Excellus BlueCross BlueShield, Mrs. Van de Wal enjoyed a successful career in critical care and coronary care nursing.
-She serves on the board of directors of numerous community organizations and is an active member of the Utica Rotary and Urban Concerns Committee.
+She has more than 25 years of diverse experience in healthcare delivery and health insurance.
+Prior to joining Excellus BlueCross BlueShield, she enjoyed a successful career in critical care and coronary care nursing.
+Eve serves on the board of directors of numerous community organizations including Adirondack Bank, Northern Area Health Education Center, United Way of the Valley and Greater Utica Area, Mohawk Valley Economic Development Growth Enterprises Corporation (EDGE), and the Community Foundation of Oneida and Herkimer Counties.
+She also serves on the Madison County Health Assessment Steering Committee, Utica College Risk Management Insurance Advisory Committee and HealtheConnections Regional Health Planning Committee.

-Hugh W. Bonner, Ph.D., FASAHP is the Dean and Professor of the College of Health Professions at SUNY Upstate Medical University.
-Dr. Bonner oversees all programs in the college, including the development of new degree programs.
-He is a nationally recognized leader in health professions education specialized accreditation, currently serving as the President of the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-Dr. Bonner has been very active in the NYS AHEC System and has served continuously on the NYS AHEC System Advisory Board since it was established in 1997.
+Dr. Hugh Bonner was named Dean and Professor of the College of Health professions at SUNY Upstate Medical University in 1995.
+Dr. Bonner is a nationally recognized leader in health professions education specialized accreditation, currently serving as the President of the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+Dr Bonner has served continuously on the NYSAHEC Advisory Board since its establishment in 1997.
+He also serves on the Oswego- Madison County Advisory Committee for CNYAHEC.
+Dr. Bonner earned his baccalaureate degree from the University of Minnesota, Minneapolis; a masters degree from California State University, East Bay; and his Ph.D., from University of California at Berkeley.

-John A. Fallon, III, Ph.D. is the CEO of NPower Indiana.
-Prior to this appointment, he spent his entire career in higher education.
-In addition to teaching graduate and undergraduate courses and conducting research, Dr. Fallon served in a variety of administrative capacities .
-He was President of Universities in Iowa, New York, and Michigan.
+John A. Fallon III, is the Associate Vice President for Economic Development and Community Engagement at Ball State University.
+With the exception of three years as CEO of NPower Indiana, Inc. in Indianapolis, Dr. Fallon spent his entire career in higher education.
+In addition to teaching graduate and undergraduate courses and conducting research, Dr. Fallon served in a variety of administrative capacities and was President of universities in Iowa, New York, and Michigan.

 Paul Grasso, Jr.

-Paul Grasso, Jr. is the President and CEO of the Development Corporation of Clinton County.
-Previously, Mr. Grasso served as the Executive Director of the North Country Workforce Investment Board.
-He has over 20 years of experience developing workforce programs in both the United States and Europe.
-He has a broad range of experience overseeing workforce development initiatives and in developing and maintaining strategic partnerships with educational institutions and businesses focused on providing a skilled and qualified workforce.
-In addition to NAHEC, Mr. Grasso serves on the Plattsburgh Housing Authority, the Advisory Board for the School of Business and Economics at SUNY Plattsburgh, and the Business Advisory Board for the Champlain Valley Technical Education Center (CV TEC).
+Paul Grasso is the President and Chief Executive Officer of The Development Corporation (TDC) in Plattsburg, New York.
+Before joining TDC, Paul served as the Executive Director of the North Country Workforce Partnership, Inc. and the North Country Workforce Investment Board, the region’s designated workforce development planning agency.
+He has over 20 years’ experience developing workforce and economic development programs in the United States, Europe, and the Middle East.
+He has a broad range of experience overseeing workforce and economic development initiatives, and in developing and maintaining strategic partnerships with educational institutions and businesses focused on providing a skilled and qualified workforce and improving local economies.
+Paul also serves on the Plattsburgh Housing Authority, SUNY Plattsburgh’s School of Business and Economics Business Advisory Board, the Corporate Board of Directors for Champlain Valley Physicians’ Hospital, the Glens Falls National Bank Advisory Board, and the North Country Regional Economic Development Council where he is Chair of the Transportation and Infrastructure Committee.
+He has a degree in Political Science and Public Administration.

 For more information on NAHEC and NAHEC initiatives, please contact the office at 105 Main Street, Canton, NY 13617 or telephone us at: (315)379-7701.